Skip to main content

 Overview

-CDU-s Master of Arts (Coursework) is a flexible, postgraduate unit-based course that offers students opportunities to develop competencies in a range of fields, enhance career progression, update skills, and pursue their interests in arts and social sciences.
-The course will diversify and grow your knowledge in cultural and creative spheres.
+CDU's Master of Arts (Coursework) is a flexible, postgraduate unit-based course that offers students opportunities to develop competencies in a range of fields, enhance career progression, update skills, and pursue their interests in arts and social sciences.
+It also offers the usual preparation for students seeking a pathway into Higher Degree by Research programs, such as a Master by Research or a Doctor of Philosophy.

-You'll choose to specialise in one of following areas:
+You'll choose to specialise in one of the following areas:

 • Social Sciences